History and Operation of the Conference:

-Email submissions and questions to Todd Hedrick (email@example.com).
+Email submissions and questions to Prof. Todd Hedrick (email@example.com).

-In the email accompanying the submission attachment, include the author's name, university/college affiliation, email address, phone number, title of the paper and abstract.
+In the email accompanying the submission attachment, include the author's name, university/college affiliation, email, title of the paper and abstract.

-Results announced in early March.
-Food and lodging (if desired) provided by the MSU Philosophy Club.
+Results announced in mid-February .
+Food and overnight lodging in East Lansing (if desired) provided for conference participants.